ab-10/Hawk/Readme.md

 ### Running a Local Server Instance

-We don't have a public endpoint (yet), so you'll have to run a local instance though.
-So:
+0. Download the file from https://github.com/ab-10/Hawk/tree/v0.1.0

-1. Download the .tar.gz
+1. Extract the file
-2. `tar -xf` it^
-3. `java --jar theFile.jar locationToIndexesDirectory`
-4. Now you should be able to access the API on `localhost:8080/`, nois!
+`tar -xf hawk-0.1.0.tar.gz`

+2. And run the jetty server
+`java -jar hawk-0.1.0/hawk-0.1.0-jar-with-dependencies.jar hawk-0.1.0/indexes`

+3. Now the Hawk API can be accessed on `localhost:8080`, see [API Usage](https://github.com/ab-10/Hawk#api-usage) for more information.

 ### API Usage